Common Name: fountain grass

 Other: Winter Interest

-Easily grown in average, medium moisture, well-drained soils in full sun to light shade.
+Easily grown in average, medium to wet soils in full sun to part shade.
 Best in full sun.
 Tolerates part shade, but may not flower in too much shade.
-Prefers sandy loams and regular moisture with good drainage.
-Avoid heavy clay soils.
-Established plants tolerate some drought.
 Cut foliage to the ground in late winter before new shoots appear.
-Although it is often rated winter hardy only to USDA Zones 6-10, ‘Tall Tails’ is generally considered to be safe in the St. Louis area (USDA Zones 6A-5B).
+May be grown from seed and self-seeds in optimum growing conditions.
+May not be reliably winter hardy throughout USDA Zone 5 where it is best sited in a protected location.

 No serious insect or disease problems.